 1 Date of Exam: VIN:

 Vessel Name:

 Location:

 This vessel is / is not in o compliance with an approved Vessel Security Plan.
 (Circle one.)

-The following deficienci les were noted during the exam 1:
+The following deficienci ies were noted during the exam 1:

 Deficiency Cite Action Required and Time Allotted

 1

 2

 3

 4

 5

-All deficiencies compared within the time all of tod
+All deficiencies compared within the time offer tod

-An deficiencies must be corrected within the time allot iea.
+All deliciencies must be corrected within the time allot iea.

-Inspector Vessel Security Officer or Master essel Security Officer or Master
+Inspector essel Security Officer or Master